appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-mysql.md

 #### Why use SQL modes

 By default, MySQL operates in a non-strict, or "forgiving" mode, where the server automatically convert **invalid input values** to the **closest valid value** and continue processing the query.
 For example, if you try to insert a negative number into an `UNSIGNED` column, MySQL converts it to zero.
 This behavior is enabled by setting the ```sql_mode``` variable to an empty string, which means that no restrictions are imposed on the server's behavior.
-In non-strict mode, the server will do its best to interpret and execute the query, even if the input data is not valid according to the column definitions.
+In non-strict mode, the SQL server attempts to execute the query even if the input data does not conform to the column definitions.

 * Strict mode can help you ensure the integrity of your data by preventing the database from automatically inserting default values for missing or invalid data.
 Additionally, strict mode can make it easier to identify and fix errors in your data, since the database returns an error message when it encounters invalid or missing data.